-- 0. All pages should be labeled with your name and section number.
-Also, please staple together all the pages you hand in. - 1.
-A printout of all Maple instructions you have used.
-(Yes, you may and should "clean up" by removing the instructions that had errors.) - 2.
-Identify a graph of the curve clearly in your printout.
-If you need to, show several graphs of the curve which will help convince the reader that your curve does or does not have several self-intersections. - 3.
-Give several graphs of the curve which allow you to identify a "box" in which the curve sits.
-The box should be of the form $x{\min} \leq x \leq x{\max}$ , $y{\min} \leq y \leq y{\max}$ , and $z{\min} \leq z \leq z{\max}$ .
-You can indicate the dimensions "by hand" on your printout. - 4.
-Compute the length of your curve. - 5.
-Compute the curvature of the curve when t = 2.
+- A graph of the curve, clearly identified.
+If you need to, show several graphs of the curve which will help convince the reader that your curve does or does not have several self-intersections.
+Give your own conclusion about this. - Several graphs of the curve which allow you to identify a "box" in which the curve sits.
+The box should be of the form $x{\min} \le x \le x{\max}$ , $y{\min} \le y \le y{\max}$ , and $z{\min} \le z \le z{\max}$ .
+You can indicate the dimensions "by hand" on your printout. - A computation of the length of your curve. - A computation of the curvature of the curve when t = 2.
 Show that this matches the information you were given.
 Graph the curvature of your curve as a function of the parameter, t.
-Indicate "by hand" on this graph the value of the parameter and the value of the curvature for the point on the curve which has the largest curvature. - 6.
-Compute the coordinates of the point on the curve which has the largest curvature.
+Indicate "by hand" on this graph the value of the parameter and the value of the curvature for the point on the curve which has the largest curvature. - A determination of the coordinates of the point on the curve which has the largest curvature.
 Identify this point with the greatest curvature on a graph of your curve.
 You may wish to show both a constrained and an unconstrained view.

-\ Although they are approximations, it is difficult to imagine getting even moderately accurate approximate answers for these questions in a reasonable amount of time without technology (a machine and programs).
+&lt;sup>1Although they are approximations, it is difficult to imagine getting even moderately accurate approximate answers for these questions in a reasonable amount of time without technology (a machine and programs).